sahi1gaikwad/Quotes_App/README.md

 # Quotes_App
-This is a basic web page that contains quote images and questions under each one
+This is a basic web page that contains quote images and user can also put his/her views after reading the quote.